Lens (The Leftovers): Plot

-During the fundraiser, Erika confronts a man for planning to slaughter a goat during the presentation.
+During the fundraiser, Nora steals the new DSD questionnaire from George Brevity.
+Then Erika confronts a man for planning to slaughter a goat during the presentation.
 The man killed a goat on October 14 and avoided charges because the town believed he saved them during the Departure.
-She calls them out, telling them that Miracle is not special and that the girls, in fact, departed.
-Nora decides to visit her at home, where she invites her to answer some questions from the DSD interview.
+She calls him and other residents out, telling them that Miracle is not special and that the girls, in fact, departed.
+Nora decides to visit Erika later at home, where she invites her to answer the DSD interview questions in an effort to prove the missing girls did not depart.

 While answering, Erika opens up about her family.
 She confesses that she was planning on leaving John.
 She also explains how her grandmother indicated to her that she could make a wish by keeping a sparrow on a box buried in the ground, wait three days, and make a wish if the sparrow was alive.
-Erika states she did it, opening a box with a live sparrow, and wishing that her kids were all right without her.
+Erika states she did it, opening a box with a live sparrow, and wishing that her kids would be alright without her.
 As Evie disappeared the next day, Erika blames herself for her disappearance.
 Nora states it is not her fault, although she is conflicted when Erika makes her remember that she lashed out at her family right before they departed.
 Nora returns home, where Kevin finally confesses that he is seeing Patti in his mind, explaining why he talks to himself.
 Suddenly, a rock smashes through their window.
 As Nora looks outside, Erika makes eye contact before walking away.